jtl-scx/channel/docs/020_meta_data.md

 # Meta Data

-A channel integration need to send
+A channel integration need to send Meta Data to SCX to describe how Offer can be listed and which rules need to apply.

-## Send Category Tree Data
+## Category Tree

 API Documentation: [Create Category Tree](https://scx-sandbox.ui.jtl-software.com/docs/api_channel.html#operation/CreateChannelCategoryTree)

 If a connected marketplace require that offers are listed in certain categories a channel integration must push a category tree to SCX.
-To create a category tree just implement `MetaCategoryLoader` and register the implementation via `service.yml`
+To create a category tree mapper implement `MetaCategoryLoader` and register the implementation via `service.yml`

 The skeleton is shipped with a very basic default implementation.
 Just run.